gilbertbouic/Cultural-Assimilation-Manual/README.md

 | **Balkans** | Serbia, Croatia, Bosnia, Montenegro, etc. | Hospitality, family ties, coffee culture, regional diversity |
 | **Greece** | Greece | Philoxenia hospitality, Mediterranean pace, family-centric, animated conversation |
 | **Mediterranean** | Italy, France, Spain, Portugal | Food culture, formal greetings, work-life balance, expressive communication |

 ---

+### United States

+**Country covered:** United States of America

+The United States is a large, diverse country with a culture that prioritizes individualism, directness, and a friendly, informal communication style.
+While regional differences are significant, several core values and behaviors are broadly shared.

+**Distinguishing features:**
+- **Informality:** First names are used almost immediately in most situations, including with superiors.
+- **Direct Communication:** Americans tend to be direct and explicit in their communication.
+They generally say what they mean.
+- **Individualism:** High value is placed on personal achievement, independence, and self-reliance.
+- **Customer Service Culture:** A strong emphasis is placed on customer satisfaction, often with a "customer is always right" attitude.
+- **Tipping:** Tipping is expected and considered mandatory in many service situations (restaurants, taxis, etc.) and is not included in the bill.
+- **Enthusiasm:** Displaying enthusiasm and a positive, "can-do" attitude is often valued in social and professional settings.
+- **Punctuality:** Being on time for appointments and meetings is expected.

+---